Last Updated on May 19, 2023

 The health benefits of garlic are numerous!
 Here are 9 reasons to incorporate garlic into your cooking as often as possible — plus 12 recipes and how to get rid of garlic breath!

 Garlic is one of those everyday foods with superpowers that we all could be eating a lot more often.
 Plus it’s cheap, easy to grow, and makes foods of all sorts taste better.
 What’s not to love about garlic?

 What are the Health Benefits of Garlic?

 Garlic has been studied extensively for its effects on both short-term and long-term health.
 If you like studies, there are currently 5700 of them in the PubMed database for your reading pleasure!

-Garlic’s distinctive odor come from numerous sulphurous compounds that are also the sources of its superpowers.
+Garlic’s distinctive odor comes from numerous sulfurous compounds that are also the sources of its superpowers.
 Of particular note are the compounds allicin and ajoene, which have shown promise in preventing disease in numerous studies.

 One of the most important health benefits of garlic in the short term is garlic’s antiviral properties, which make it a useful tool when you’re trying to fight a cold.

 Research has shown that the folk remedy of eating raw garlic to keep from coming down with a cold actually does reduce the incidence and duration of colds.
 I’ve had good luck with this technique as well — garlic does seem to stop a cold from taking hold.
 Eat it regularly and you may find yourself with fewer sniffles this season.

 If you do come down with a cold, garlic can be helpful for clearing up congestion.
 Here a numerous other herbs for colds, many of which you probably already have in your kitchen.